Termination Pay - How is it calculated, why can it sometimes be negative?

 1. During the year the employee has taken a lot of Advanced Leave, and in many cases, takes all their leave as soon as it accrues.
 This must be paid based on the Leave Calculation during Employment.

-2. The calculation on Termination is less complex (8% of Gross LESS any Advanced Leave taken) and it is due to the fact that Advance Leave is deducted on Termination it can result in a negative figure.
+2. The calculation on Termination is less complex (8% of Gross LESS any Advanced Leave taken), and because Advanced Leave is deducted on Termination, it can result in a negative figure.

 How can we manage negative Termination Pays?